-Dialectical Behavior Therapy (DBT) is an intense form of cognitive behavioral therapy.
+Dialectical Behavior Therapy (DBT) is an intense form of cognitive-behavioral group therapy.
 It was originally created to treat Borderline Personality Disorder (BPD) but has since been adopted as a treatment method for a whole range of mental disorders.
-While you should always discuss treatment options with your psychiatrist, you may be wondering if DBT could help you.
+While you should always discuss treatment options with your psychiatrist, you may be wondering if DBT group therapy could help you.
 DBT isn’t for everyone, and how effective treatment options vary from person to person, but these are a few helpful questions to answer to determine if DBT would be a good fit for you.

 Dialectical Behavior Therapy was originally created to treat BPD, but it has now been proven to be an effective treatment option for a range of mental conditions.
 Any disorder that causes unwanted behavior can benefit from this form of therapy.
 The following conditions may benefit from DBT: